Citation, DOI and article data

 - Fusobacterium spp 11

 Chest CT is best at assessing extent of infection out of the thoracic cavity:

-- will classically show an empyema (often relatively well demarctated collection) with extension through the chest wall into an extra-thoracic compartment
+- will classically show an empyema (often relatively well-demarcated collection) with extension through the chest wall into another compartment

 - adjacent rib destruction may be present